CircuitVerse/CircuitVerse/README.md

 [CircuitVerse](https://circuitverse.org) is a free, open-source platform which allows users to construct digital logic circuits online.
 We also offer the [Interactive Book](https://learn.circuitverse.org) which teaches users on the fundamentals of modern, digital circuits.
 Please also see our [documentation](https://docs.circuitverse.org) or [GitHub Wiki](https://github.com/CircuitVerse/CircuitVerse/wiki/).

 ## Community
 We would love to hear from you!
-We communicate on Slack:
+We communicate by using Slack:

 [![Slack](https://img.shields.io/badge/chat-on_slack-purple.svg?style=for-the-badge&logo=slack)](https://circuitverse.org/slack)